ivanhofer/typesafe-i18n/README.md

 ### lazyLoad

 Whether to generate code that loads the locales asynchronously.
 If set to `true`, a locale will be loaded, when you first access it.
-If set to `false` all locales will be loaded when you init the langauge-object.
+If set to `false` all locales will be loaded when you init the i18n-functions.

 ### svelte

-If set to  `true`, generates code that wraps the langauge object into a svelte store to use inside your Svelte, Sapper or SvelteKit applications.
+If set to  `true`, generates code that wraps i18n functions into a svelte store to use inside your Svelte, Sapper or SvelteKit applications.
 If set to a `string` value, it uses that value for the name of the generated file.
 The default filename is `i18n-svelte`.

 ### outputPath